References in the content below refer to the PBMEF Guide.

 Definitions

-Number of eligible individuals who were started on tuberculosis (TB) preventive treatment (TPT) according to national TB prevention treatment protocols during the reporting period.
-This includes: (1) household contacts (adults and children under 5) of people with bacteriologically confirmed pulmonary new and relapse TB cases notified, and (2) people living with HIV (PLHIV) enrolled in HIV care.
+Number of people who were initiated on TB preventive treatment (TPT).
+This includes: (1) household and other close contacts of people with notified, bacteriologically confirmed pulmonary TB (adults, adolescents, and children <5 years), and (2) people living with HIV (PLHIV).

-A household contact is a person who shared the same enclosed living space as the index case for one or more nights or for frequent or extended daytime periods during the three months before the start of current treatment.
+Household contact: a person who shared the same enclosed living space as the index case for one or more nights or for frequent or extended daytime periods during the 3 months before the initiation of current treatment.

 Numerator